Dayvid-San/Dayvid-San/README.md

 - 💻 I am a Software Developer.
-- 📚 I am currently focusing on Typescript.
+- 📚 I am currently focusing on Neural Networks.
 - 🌱 I enjoy customization and personalization.
 - 🤖 I create apps and bots for my games.
 - 🤓 I started learning Java, Python, and MySQL in school to assist with my homework.